-A skilled litigator and appellate advocate, Patrick serves as Senior Counsel to the firm.
+A skilled litigator and appellate advocate, Patrick is a shareholder in the firm.
 He currently devotes the majority of his practice to the automobile dealer and energy industries, with particular emphasis on commercial disputes and administrative proceedings.
 To this he brings a diverse background, a constant desire to learn new things and the ever-present knowledge that he works in a service industry.
 Patrick is a native Houstonian and graduate of Rice University.

 As a senior member of the firm’s automobile dealer practice, Patrick represents dealership groups throughout Texas and beyond in a wide range of matters.
 His work encompasses all aspects of dealer operations, including both specialized industry matters, such as add-point, dealer termination, and allocation disputes, as well as the types of issues confronted by other industries, such as employment matters and consumer litigation.

 Patrick’s energy experience includes a variety of issues for both upstream and downstream clients including bodily injury and death claims, property damage, contamination, tariffs, rights-of-way, Oil Pollution Act of 1990 and maritime matters.
 He also has recent experience in the biofuels industry, including, most notably, the developing RIN fraud issue.